jacob-8/kitbook/packages/kitbook/src/docs/7-visual-regression-testing.md

 If you're already using Playwright for e2e tests you can incorporate the visual regression tests into your same test runs, or if you need to keep them separate because you have different settings you can always create a custom playwright config file and add the config flag to your script command above, e.g. `--config playwright.components.config.ts`.

-You may also enjoy using playwright UI runner by adding the `--ui` flag to your script.
+You may also enjoy using the Playwright UI runner by adding the `--ui` flag to your script.

 ## Add GitHub Action

-I run my component testing against actual deployment previews so the following workflow will only work if you deploy to Vercel.
-But it's easy to adapt to other environments as all you need is the base url, or you can just start a dev server.
+I run my component testing against actual Vercel deployment previews and the following workflow is an example of how to do that.
+But it's easy to adapt to other environments as all you need is to do is make sure the right url is passed to `PLAYWRIGHT_BASE_URL` or you can just start a dev server.
+Also change `jacob-8/kitbook` to your repo name.

 ```yaml title=".github/workflows/component-tests.yml"
 name: Playwright Component Tests